shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/bootstrapping-and-running-an-app/sgtk-developer-bootstrapping.md

 # Bootstrapping and running an app

-This guide walks your through the process of authenticating the Toolkit API with your Shotgun site.
+This guide walks you through the process of initializing a Toolkit engine so that you are able to run custom code or launch apps, also known as bootstrapping.

+Bootstrapping is useful in situations where a Toolkit engine has not already been started and you need to use the API.
+For example you might have a processing script that runs on a render farm and needs to utilize the Toolkit API to handle paths and context.
+Or you may wish to be able to run your Toolkit app from your favourite IDE.

 ### Requirements